uc-cdis/gen3-user-doc/docs/index.md

 ![CDIS Logo](/img/cdis.png)

 * * *
 ## Welcome to Gen3 Documentation
 * * *

 <h3> Overview </h3>

-The Gen3 commons allows approved researchers access to raw unprocessed datasets in a scalable, reproducible, privacy and security protected manner.
+The Gen3 data commons allows approved researchers access to raw unprocessed datasets in a scalable, reproducible, privacy and security protected manner.
+This documentation describes the commons and provides a [user guide](/user-guide/guide-overview/) to assist contributors.

 <h3> Mission </h3>